localstack/docs/content/en/user-guide/aws/codebuild/index.md

 }
 ```

-Then, run the following command to create the IAM role:
+Then, run the following command to create the necessary IAM role:
 {{< command >}}
 $ awslocal iam create-role --role-name CodeBuildServiceRole --assume-role-policy-document file://create-role.json
 {{< /command >}}

 From the command's response, keep note of the role ARN:
-it will be needed by CodeBuild later on.
+it will be needed to create the CodeBuild project later on.

-Let us now define the policy for the created role.
+Let us now define a policy for the created role.
 Create a `put-role-policy.json` file with the following content:

 ```json